-The Fellowship is a one-year program which immerses its participants in the day-to-day workings of the Sydney Symphony Orchestra.
+The Fellowship is a year-long program which immerses its participants in the day-to-day workings of the Sydney Symphony Orchestra.

-The SSO Fellowship program is a year-long commitment and successful candidates will need to be resident in Sydney during their Fellowship year.
+The Sydney Symphony Fellowship program is a year-long commitment and successful candidates will need to be resident in Sydney during their Fellowship year.
 If you are intending to study you may need to defer your studies should you audition successfully.

 Applications are taken from the following instruments: Flute + Piccolo, Oboe, Clarinet, Bassoon, Horn, Trumpet, Tenor Trombone, Percussion + Timpani, Violin, Viola, Cello, Double Bass.